KaranveerB/Open-Smart-Shutdown/README.md

 This can be used in cases like
 * Killing an RDP service after extended inactivity
 * Send a notification to a phone when a process has ended
 * Anything else you can do with a shell really.
-If you can monitor it in a shell with a tool like awk, and you can
-* If you can monitor what you want to monitor with a shell and  a tool like awk, and you can perform the finish task in a shell, you should be able to do it in Open Smart Shutdown.
+If you can monitor what you want in a shell and you can perform the finish task in a shell, you should be able to do it in Open Smart Shutdown.

 ## Goals of the Project
 ### Compatability
 The program's defaults should work on a fresh Windows 10 and Ubuntu install (macOS is not included as I don't have a system to test on).

-The program should also be easily flexible to easily be configured to work on whatever esoteric system you can conjure.
+The program should also be easily flexible to allow easy configuration to work on whatever esoteric system you can conjure.

 ## Flexibility
 If you can do it in a shell, you can do it better in Open Smart Shutdown.